 PrerequisitesIntroduction to Statistics in Python

 James is a Curriculum Manager at DataCamp, where he collaborates with experts from industry and academia to create courses on AI, data science, and analytics.
 He has led nine DataCamp courses on diverse topics in Python, R, AI developer tooling, and Google Sheets.
-He has a Master's degree in Physics and Astronomy from Durham University, where he specialized in quasar detection and tutored Math and English.
-He joined DataCamp as a learner in 2018, and the data skills learned on DataCamp were quickly integrated into his scientific projects.
+He has a Master's degree in Physics and Astronomy from Durham University, where he specialized in high-redshift quasar detection.
 In his spare time, he enjoys restoring retro toys and electronics.

 Follow James on LinkedIn